Lady Dorothie Feilding: Post-War years

 After the war, the couple lived most of the year at his ancestral home, Mooresfort House in South Tipperary.
-They had four daughters (Ruth, Celia, Edith and June) and one son (Arthur).
+They had four daughters (Ruth Mary, Celia Mary, Edith Mary O'Hara and June Mary Katherine) and one son (Arthur John Dudley).
 Feilding became an active member of the British Legion as well as being President of the Tipperary Jubilee Nursing Association and the local Agricultural show Society.
 She had always been a keen huntswoman and this continued in Ireland where she was a regular feature at hunt meets, especially the Scarteen Hunt.
 In 1935, the Irish Times stated she had been "prominently associated with the Scarteen Hunt to the success of which her great organizing powers in no small degree contributed."

 In no small measure, these powers had been honed during her time with the Munro Corps.
 Her husband had a stud at Mooresfort and the couple regularly attended race meetings in Ireland and England.

 Death

-Lady Feilding-Moore died of heart failure in County Tipperary on 24 October 1935 at the age of 46.
+Lady Dorothy died of heart failure in County Tipperary on 24 October 1935 at the age of 46.
 She was brought back home to Warwickshire and buried on 27 October in the family plot at the Monks Kirby Roman Catholic cemetery.